PaciorekJ/IronJournal/overview.md

   - **Set type**
   - **Amount of weight used**
   - **Volume, distance**, and other performance metrics
-- All measurements are automatically converted to the user’s **preferred metric system**.
+- All measurements are automatically converted to the user's **preferred metric system**.
 - Logged data is separate from the **workout programs**, which serve as training guidelines.
 - Over time, the logged data will be used to generate **personalized performance insights and reviews**.
 These reviews will consider:
   - Specific weights used